 Point Roberts Washington Continues Their Fight Against AM Radio Broadcast Towers

 A plan from BBC Broadcasting Inc. to build five 150 ft.
-AM radio towers in Point Roberts, Washington has encountered more opposition than intended and has now turned into a major legal battle in U.S. Courts.
+AM radio towers in Point Roberts, Washington have encountered more opposition than intended and have now turned into a major legal battle in U.S. courts.

 The Mayor of Delta B.C. stated, “This is a tremendous victory for our community.
 The level of engagement, lobbying, and hard work undertaken by many concerned Delta citizens, who banded together and worked in concert with us against this proposal, has truly paid off.
 By working together with our citizens, we have achieved the desired outcome we sought.”

 The Point Roberts community members have numerous opposing points of view in their ongoing campaign to stop the radio towers from being built.
 Not only does the intended broadcasting station have an audience outside of the United States, but it has also already been accused of causing interference in households from its antennas operating in Ferndale Washington.

 The station admitted that the broadcasting over the last ten years has led to “blanketing interference” for Ferndale residents.
 Blanketing interference is common in the Ferndale area and consists of causing toasters, radiators, and other electrical/metal items in homes nearby to broadcast music, as well as phone interference.

 Health concerns are the priority of the opposition, and although sufficient studies and data exist it appears that the closer a child resides to a high wattage radio tower, the higher the rate and occurrence of leukemia.